-Writing Day Workshops is excited to announce The Toronto Writing Workshop — a full-day “How to Get Published” writers conference in Toronto, Ontario, Canada on Saturday, August 20, 2016.
+After a successful launch in 2016, Writing Day Workshops is excited to announce The 2019 Toronto Writing Workshop — a full-day “How to Get Published” writers conference in Toronto, Ontario, Canada on Saturday, August 17, 2019.

 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop at the Marriott Toronto Airport [updated venue].
+This is a special one-day “How to Get Published” writing workshop at the Sheraton Centre Toronto Hotel downtown (updated venue).
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.

 - [NEW ADDITION] literary agent Stephanie Winter (P.S.
 Literary)

 - [NEW ADDITION] editor Nita Pronovost Simon & Schuster Canada)

 - literary agent Cecilia Lyra (The Rights Factory)

 - literary agent Erica Bauman (Aevitas Creative Management)

 - literary agent Ali McDonald (The Rights Factory)